Phenol chloroform DNA extraction: Basics, preparation of chemicals and protocol

 - Preparation of each chemical

-- My ultimate guide for phenol-chloroform DNA extraction method
+- My ultimate guide for the phenol-chloroform DNA extraction method

-The basic principle of phenol-chloroform DNA extraction method
+The basic principle of the phenol-chloroform DNA extraction method

 The basic principle of phenol-chloroform DNA extraction method is based on the liquid-liquid extraction of biomolecules.